-The tin box — a deceptive architectural wonder — is the creation of my partner Chris who, in an earlier time on his farm, was forced to build a place in which to live in 20 days.
+The tin box — a deceptive architectural wonder — is the creation of my husband Chris who, in an earlier time on his farm, was forced to build a place in which to live in 20 days.
 Its simplicity and openness allows for unfettered access to the natural world beyond.
 I find it inspirational.
 Mostly.
 There are no doors.
-The corrugated walls are articulated to allow for air to pass through unencumbered.
+The corrugated iron walls are articulated to allow for air to pass through unencumbered.
 And the rain during the wet months.
 And the heat.
 And the bugs.

 I arrived on Chris’s farm in February, 2013.
 From America via England via Zimbabwe.
 Though my work as a journalist-activist took me to London and Washington, D.C., I am African: born in Kenya, educated in Zimbabwe, and now living in Zambia.
 I was away from the African continent for 14 years.
 It feels good to be back.

 When I finished high school in the 1980s I was sent to England to be taught how to cook, but today I have little use for the consommé-cum-thermidor techniques I learned back then.
 Later, in Virginia where I lived in the United States, I uncovered a heartfelt enthusiasm for gardening, and am now fortunate to live in a climate where nearly everything grows.
 Since returning to Africa I’ve also been learning about wild food, a subject in which I became interested while completing the Virginia Master Naturalist program in 2011.